In Torment in Hell: Background and recording

 Deicide wrote and recorded the album primarily to fulfill contractual obligations with Roadrunner Records.
 Benton recalled the circumstances surrounding the album's writing and recording process: "They were shelving all the records.
 What’s the point of fucking putting all this effort and all this hard work into something that’s gonna get thrown in the fucking garbage can?
 We had reached our point with Roadrunner where we just stopped cooperating.
 Our last two records with them were just obligations, just throw ‘em the fuck out.
 And to me, those records are repetitious and redundant and I just, you know – to me, it was either that or give them a country record or a fucking Gospel album."

 Steve Asheim recalled in 2024: "We were looking for greener pastures.
 Roadrunner, for whatever reason, had us under this long contract, but didn't want to invest in us anymore.
 It's like, 'well, why not just drop us?'
 But they were hanging onto us on this leash, and like I said, nu metal was in.
 Slipknot was their big new band.
 They didn't give a shit about us for many years. [...]
 So yes, we were forced to work our way out of this thing."

 The album was recorded on a $5,000 budget over a four-day period.

 Music

 The album's style is characterized by "belched vocals and speed-for-its-own-sake musical excess."
 Steve Asheim's drums have been described as sounding "tinny", drawing comparisons to the drum sound of Metallica drummer Lars Ulrich on the album St. Anger.
-Decibel likened Glen Benton's vocals to Tom Warrior on the track “Vengeance Will Be Mine," going as far to suspect him of trolling.
+Decibel likened Glen Benton's vocals to Tom Warrior of Celtic Frost on the track “Vengeance Will Be Mine," going as far to suspect him of trolling.

 Artwork

 The album's interior artwork contains no band photos.
-According to drummer Steve Asheim, tensions were so high at that point that frontman Glen Benton was unable to be in the same room with guitarists Eric and Brian Hoffman.
+According to drummer Steve Asheim, personal tensions between the band members were so high during this period that frontman Glen Benton was unable to be in the same room simultaneously with guitarists Eric and Brian Hoffman.
 Tensions only eased due to the newfound excitement of subsequently signing to Earache Records, before the Hoffmans left the band in 2004 because of publishing disputes.